rīvus — peering into troubled waters: The 23rd Biennale of Sydney - Honi Soit

 The arguable centrepiece of the Biennale at AGNSW is an installation of John Kelly and Rena Shein’s Nyanghan nyinda me you — which showcases the first handmade tree canoe in decades.
 Situated in the recently renovated grand courts of the Gallery, which traditionally hold 15th-19th century European art, the positioning of this work signifies a cultural reclamation of the space.
 Utilising ancestral technologies and traditional First Nations techniques to create the canoe, Kelly quoted his father, saying, “be your own mentor, not your own tormentor.”

-While introducing the work, Kelly, who is a Dunghutti Elder, powerfully used the anatomy of his arms and torso to explain the anatomy of the Murray-Darling, or Barka, river system to which the work relates.
-Lamenting the damages caused to these river systems by colonisation and western industry, Kelly implored observers to “tell the government to stop letting people rape our country”.
+While introducing the work, Badger Bates, who is a Barkandji Elder, powerfully used the anatomy of his arms and torso to explain the anatomy of the Murray-Darling, or Barka, river system to which the work relates.
+Lamenting the damages caused to these river systems by colonisation and western industry, Bates implored observers to “tell the government to stop letting people rape our country”.

 The interior of the canoe is filled with miniature clay birds nests created by the Kempsie community and children from the Dalaigur Preschool.